numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 * the inner-loop function requires the Python API (GIL)
 * NumPy has to check the floating point error CPU flags.

-More details will be added, since this NEP is concerned primarily with the big picture design choice.
+*Note: More information is expected to be added as necessary.*

 The call ``Context``
 ====================

 The call "context" may seem surprising.
-This object represents a similar concept as Python passing ``self`` to all methods.
+This object represents a similar concept as Python's ``self``, that is to all methods.
-The following details the reasons for the above ``Context`` as it is.
+The following details the reasons for the above ``Context``.

-To understand its existence, and the structure, it is helpful to remember that a Python method can be written in the following way (see also the `documentation of ``__get__``
+To understand its existence, and structure, it is helpful to remember that a Python method can be written in the following way (see also the `documentation of ``__get__``
 <https://docs.python.org/3.8/reference/datamodel.html#object.__get__>`_):